AugustDG/Unity-Utilities/README.md

 For now, to use this library, you need to copy the repo (or download it) and build a .dll file in Visual Studio, Jetbrains Rider or any .NET IDE, to then add it to your Unity project!
-Alternatively, you can also copy all the scripts in your project :) Don't forget to add the `Utilities` namespace!
+Alternatively, you can also copy all the scripts in your project :) Don't forget to add the `UnityUtilities` namespace!

 ## Todo